tonyYSaliba/Software-Fault-Injector/README.md

 ## Getting Started

-1- clone the repository and install all required modules
+Clone the repository and install all required modules

 ```
 >> git clone https://github.com/tonyYSaliba/Software-Fault-Injector.git
 ```
-2- go to the directory
+Go to the directory

 ```
 >> cd Software-Fault-Injector
 ```
-3- for creating the make file type this
+For creating make file
 ```
 >> make
 ```
-4- then type this to build the project
+Then type this to build the project

 ```
 >> cmake ../.
 ```
-5- for running the debugger
+Run the debugger
 ```
 >> ./sofi
 ```